cardano-scaling/hydra/sample-node-config/aws/README.md

     > `cardano.addr` will be generated at the root of the `hydra-poc` project.

 5. move under `credentials` folder:
-    - the party members verification keys: `arnaud-cardano.vk` and `arnaud-hydra.vk`.
+    - the party members verification keys: `arnaud.cardano.vk` and `arnaud.hydra.vk`.
     - your personal hydra keys: `hydra-key.sk` and `hydra-key.vk`.
     - your personal cardano keys: `cardano-key.sk` and `cardano-key.vk`.
     - your personal cardano address: `cardano.addr`.